 Here is the original write up:

-“Hard boiled eggs are great for a light breakfast with a piece of toast and fruit.
-It also makes for an easy take along snack, just toss it into a container and pop it in your bag.
-One of our favorite lunch time treats is Ella’s Egg Salad Sandwich.
+“Hard-boiled eggs are great for a light breakfast with a piece of toast and fruit.
+It also makes for an easy take-along snack, just toss it into a container and pop it in your bag.
+One of our favorite lunchtime treats is Ella’s Egg Salad Sandwich.
 Ella is only 5, almost 6, but she has been making egg salad for about 3 years and she really has perfected the recipe!
 We like to serve it alone as is or on a baguette.”

 I use to take care of Ella full-time and was always trying to come up with fun, easy and delicious meals we could make together.
 Ella loved hard-boiled eggs just sliced with a sprinkle of salt, so one day, we took it to another level.
 I gently guided her; but, she did all of the creating herself.
 I remember her sitting on the kitchen counter cutting the eggs with a little plastic knife, she was so adorable.
-Then we would measure each of the ingredients into the bowl.
+Then we would measure each of the ingredients in the bowl.
 She would stir and stir, and taste and taste, before the eggy mixture was perfect.
 It was so much fun.
-And … she created this delicious lunch time treat.
+And … she created this delicious lunchtime treat.

-Recipe: Elle’s Egg Salad
+Recipe: Ella’s Egg Salad

 * makes two sandwiches

-- 3 perfectly hard boiled eggs
+- 3 perfectly hard-boiled eggs

 - 3 tablespoons mayo